The Ever-Changing Kitchen Table

 As kitchens evolve into powerful, professional cooking centers and festive spots for entertaining, the notion of the traditional kitchen table is evolving as well.
 Innovative seating options are slowly becoming more the norm, making it entirely acceptable to lose the kitchen table all together.
 But what to put in its place?

 "Everybody wants an island," says Gregg Buzzelli of CKC Kitchen and Bath Design Center in Morris Plains, New Jersey.
 "Everyone wants to congregate in the kitchen."
 As the island becomes the centerpiece of the kitchen, it also becomes the social center as well.
-In addition to housing the cooktop, second sinks and additional storage, most island incorporate some sort of seating area, from a bar-like row on a single-level island to an upper level dedicated to dining.
+In addition to housing the cooktop, second sinks and additional storage, most islands incorporate some sort of seating area, from a bar-like row on a single-level island to an upper level dedicated to dining.

 Val Stuessi, CKD, a designer with Crystal Kitchen Center of Golden Valley, Minnesota, often includes circular areas in her islands: "I like eating areas to be rounded, so the family can look at each other rather than eat at a straight snack bar where they sit like frogs on a log."

 The eating area will often feature a hardwood top to give it a more dining-like air.
-The choice of height can affect its purpose as well: A high top with stool-like seating often creates a more casual, grab-a-seat-and-munch feel, while a lower level closer to table height mimics the kitchen-table experience.
-Note: Parents with young children should keep seating closer to the ground.
+The choice of height can affect its purpose as well: a high top with stool-like seating often creates a more casual, grab-a-seat-and-munch feel, while a lower level closer to table height mimics the kitchen-table experience.
+Note: parents with young children should keep seating closer to the ground.